iot-magi/gopigo3_navigation/README.md

 ## Run gopigo3_controller on GoPiGo3

-※This launch file should be ran both gopigo3_driver.py and ydlidar.launch
+※This launch file should be run both gopigo3_driver.py and ydlidar.launch

     roslaunch gopigo3_controller gopigo3.launch